Intent

 As pupils progress through school, they should:

-“Creativity is inventing, experimenting, growing, taking risks, breaking rules, making mistakes, and having fun.”
-Mary Lou Cook
+“Creativity is inventing, experimenting, growing, taking risks, breaking rules, making mistakes and having fun.”

 Implementation:

-The Art and Design curriculum at St Thomas’ Catholic Primary School is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills and taught in each Key Stage.
-We focus on these areas of knowledge and skills.
-The progression document ensures the curriculum is covered and the skills and knowledge taught is progressive from year group to year group.
+The Art and Design curriculum at St Thomas’ Catholic Primary School is based upon the 2014 Primary National Curriculum in England, which provides a broad framework of knowledge and skills to be taught in each Key Stage.
+The progression documents ensure the curriculum is covered and that it progresses from year to year.
 This ensures high standards of teaching and learning in Art and Design throughout the school.